 Applicants will receive a job description and person specification for the role applied for.
-Application forms, job descriptions, person specifications and the School's Child Protection Policy are available to download from the School's website and can be forwarded to applicants on request.
+Application forms and the School's Child Protection Safeguarding Policy are available to download from the School's website.

 The applicant may then be invited to attend a formal interview at which his / her relevant skills and experience will be discussed in more detail.